Undergraduate BA (Hons)

 Introduction to Screenwriting

-In this module you will develop your own original idea for a screenplay across the semester, writing it up from a one line pitch, onto a treatment and scene-by-scene breakdown and ultimately to a script.
+In this module you will develop your own original idea for a screenplay across the semester, writing it up from a one-line pitch, onto a treatment and scene-by-scene breakdown and ultimately to a script.
 The script can be for any platform or audience, with no limitations to cast size or location.
 The module examines the fundamental aspects of storytelling for screen: character, story, structure and dialogue.
 You will learn how to format your documents to a professional standard.

 Text and Performance

 The module focuses on theatre texts from 20th and 21st Century that cover both dramatic and ‘postdramatic’ approaches.
 You will further develop your skills in textual analysis in seminars and will explore acting, directing and dramaturgical approaches in practical workshops.
+You have the opportunity to be assessed either as a performer or director for the practical assessment.

 Theatre Making